Creating Mentally Healthy Workplaces

 • Overall, long-term tourism employees enjoy their jobs, but feelings of stress and insecurity are strongly correlated with willingness or intention to look for work elsewhere.
 This strongly suggests that businesses that take proactive steps to improve workplace culture and psychological safety will see improved retention.

-• Management issues involving limited training or experience were at the root of many reported difficulties, which is perhaps unsurprising given the loss of mid-level managers and supervisors of the course of the pandemic.
-More training, mentorship, and support is needed for these key players in building and maintaining a healthy workplace.
+• Management issues involving limited training or experience were at the root of many reported difficulties, which is perhaps unsurprising given the loss of mid-level managers and supervisors over the course of the pandemic.
+More training, mentorship, and support are needed for these key players in building and maintaining a healthy workplace.

 • Communication challenges were also highlighted as important drivers of workplace mental health, both in identifying needs and in asking for (and getting) help.
 Specific training on how to start conversations around mental health is recommended for supervisors, as well as broader training in communication for all employees.